Adult Education

 Ongoing Programs

 Lunch and Learn is a weekly conversation on ideas that challenge us to think deeply.
-This year, we will study the Biblical prophets and their message of justice, and modern texts that continue the legacy of the prophets.
-Our textbook will be, Prophetic Voices: Renewing and Reimagining Haftarah.
-This book, published by CCAR Press not only explores the meaning of the Haftarah portions, but the context of the Haftarah itself.
+This year, our textbook will be Tikkun Ha'Am: Israel and the Crisis of Liberal Judaism, by Rabbi Jeffrey K. Salkin.
+The book's message: The role of religion is to challenge us as individuals and to challenge society.
+The author invites readers to think deeply about the contemporary world, showing that Judaism has a stake in our world’s political, religious, and cultural battles.
 Copies of the book are available for purchase in the Temple office; it is also available as an e-book.
 Every six weeks or so, we set our books aside and discuss a topic from current events.
 You bring your lunch, and we provide the learning…and the coffee.

 Lunch and Learn is held in the Library, as well as on Zoom for those who wish to participate virtually.
 To participate via Zoom, see the weekly email for a link, or contact the Temple office for the meeting ID and password.